NilPointer-Software/bdfd-wiki/src/bdscript/channelTopic.md

 # $channelTopic
-`$channelTopic` returns a channel's topic/description.
+Returns a channel's topic/description.

 ## Usages
-- There are two usages of the `$channelTopic` command.
+There are two usages of the `$channelTopic` function.

 ### Usage #1
 `$channelTopic` - Returns the topic of the channel that the command is being used in.

 ### Usage #2
-`$channelTopic[CHANNEL ID]` - Returns the channel topic of the provided channel.
+`$channelTopic[CHANNEL ID]` - Returns the channel topic of the provided 'channelID.

 ## Example
 ```